Arrival and onboarding

 New Postdoc Orientation

-The Postdoc Office offers orientations for all new postdoctoral scholars on a bi-monthly basis throughout the year.
-It is recommended that all postdocs attend an orientation within their first three months on campus.
-Orientations are held on Main Campus and Foothills Campus, and cover topics including:
+The Postdoc Office offers orientations for all new postdoctoral scholars on a bi-annual basis.
+It is recommended that all postdocs attend an orientation sessions.
+Orientations are held in MacKimmie Tower on Main Campus.
+Topics covered include:

 - Understanding your appointment